Gluten Free Recipes | Elana's Pantry

 Homemade Tomato Sauce

-1. In a large skillet, heat olive oil
+- In a 9 inch skillet, heat olive oil

-2. Add onion and saute until soft, about 10 minutes
+- Add onion and sauté until soft, about 10 minutes

 Stay tuned.
 In the next few weeks I will post warm and comforting entree dishes over which you can serve this easy sauce.